 The secretary of homeland security is tasked with protecting U.S. citizens from terrorist threats as well as promoting emergency preparedness.
-The department was established after the September 11 attacks, combining 22 executive agencies, including the Coast Guard, Secret Service, Transportation Security Administration, and U.S. Customs Service.
+The department was established after the 9/11 attacks, combining 22 executive agencies, including the Coast Guard, Secret Service, Transportation Security Administration, and U.S. Customs Service.
 Former Department of Homeland Security (DHS) Secretary Kirstjen Nielsen abruptly resigned April 7 amid rumors of pressure from the White House and the ongoing debate over the U.S.-Mexico border.

 11/ Gage Skidmore // Wikimedia Commons